olegomon/cpr-webapp/README.md

 ```shell
 grunt test
 ```
-It will build the app and run the tests against the minified version of the app and all vendor files.
+It will build the app and run the tests against the unmodified sources of the app and all vendor files.

 ### Grunt default